nikkkitosss/telegram-data-analysis/README.md

 # Telegram Data Analysis
-The project analyzes data downloaded from own Telegram.
+The project analyzes the data I collected from my own telegram, and I will show the results I got during the investigation.
 You can upload your data using this [GitHub Repository](https://github.com/SanGreel/telegram-data-collection.git)

 ## How to run